texstudio-org/texstudio/utilities/manual/source/configuration.md

 TexStudio supports some simple actions for subversion/git.
 Here svn or git can be selected.

-\"Automatically check in after save\" allows TeXstudio to perform an SVN check in after every save of a document, thus providing a very complete history of the creation of a document.
+\"Automatically check in after save\" allows TeXstudio to perform a SVN check in after every save of a document, thus providing a very complete history of the creation of a document.
 Since text documents are rather small compared to disk spaces, size of the SVN/GIT database should not be a